 “The perfect treatment if you are pregnant; due to weight gain and pressure where the baby lies, it can often create a backache, so the back massage will help to ease this by making the lady feel more comfortable,” said Nicola, who went on to explain:

 “We would recommend having regular massages throughout the pregnancy.
 It’s about trying to create a sense of calm, because if the mum-to-be is calm, the baby will be, too.”

 Regular massage treatments help to reduce the stress-inducing hormones that can become heightened in women who are pregnant, while also stimulating the happiness-boosting hormones like serotonin that can be low during this time.
 Massages have a great rejuvenating power, offering the client newfound energy as well as cutting down the likelihood of experiencing nausea and heartburn.

 Sarah Redshaw claims that massages are one of the best treatments available for any mother-to-be, and also recommends what to do to ensure optimum comfort.

 “A massage can be a great way to relax and help with swollen ankles, an aching back and poor circulation in pregnancy.
 Most spas now offer mum-to-be packages and it’s important to let them know when booking how many weeks pregnant you are.
-Most spas will require you to be at least 12 weeks pregnant and there are certain aromatherapy oils than cannot be used during pregnancy but an experienced therapist with be aware of this.
-It may take a few pillows to get yourself comfortable and depending on how may weeks pregnant you are, you may be more comfortable lying on your side.”
+Most spas will require you to be at least 12 weeks pregnant and there are certain aromatherapy and essential oils that cannot be used during pregnancy, but an experienced therapist will be aware of this.
+It may take a few pillows to get yourself comfortable and depending on how many weeks pregnant you are, you may be more comfortable lying on your side.”